 If you become a guardian for an ailing elderly relative, you may request permission from the court to transfer a portion of your ward’s assets in order to allow the ward to qualify for government benefits, such as Medicaid.
 Whether you hold either or both guardianship positions, you will have to provide evidence that any expenses you have paid as a guardian are directly related to your ward’s care.
 Such expenses are strictly monitored by the courts.

-What the Court Will Consider Before Granting Guardianship
+What Will the Court Consider Before Granting Guardianship?

 Clearly, the granting of a guardianship is a serious matter, since rights will be taken away from one person and given to another.
 The court must be convinced of: